jskri/modeling-with-tla/modeling-with-tla.md

 ## Graphical formalism

-We introduce a graphical formalism to describe components, simplified from [this paper](https://link.springer.com/content/pdf/10.1007/3-540-44929-9_38.pdf).
+We introduce a graphical formalism to describe components, freely adapted from [this paper](https://link.springer.com/content/pdf/10.1007/3-540-44929-9_38.pdf).
 A component has input variables, output variables and a control flow.
-Input variables are read-only, while output variables are read-write.
-The sets of input variables and output variables are disjoint.
+Input variables are read, while output variables are written.
+A variable may be both input and output, for example in the case of a consumed variable.
 A component can also have any number of locations, which are used to describe the control flow, i.e. when the component starts and stops its execution.
-Locations for execution start can be guarded by boolean conditions (true if omitted).
+Locations can be guarded by boolean conditions (true if omitted).

 Here is a component: